11 Common Problems Of Adolescence And Their Solutions

 Dr. Theodore Kremer, a board-certified pediatrician from St Louis, Missouri, says, “There are many factors that affect adolescents, including physical, emotional, cognitive, and social changes that occur during puberty.
 The physical changes often cause curiosity and anxiety, and affect self-esteem.
 The social factors increase their quest for independence.
 Changes in the brain’s frontal lobe cause adolescents to think more abstractly and make complex decisions.
 Adolescents are often emotional due to hormonal changes during puberty.

 Adolescence is not an easy time for children or parents.
-The only way to deal with needs and problems at this age is to know about them and be ready to face them.
+The only way to deal with needs and problems at this age is to know about teenage behavior and be ready to face them.
 Parent-adolescent conflicts that cause insecure and unstable feelings have a linear association with pubertal maturity.
 Understanding and dealing with these conflicts positively could help your child be more responsible and social (1).
 Here is our list of the most common problems, and their solutions that adolescents have to deal with.

 1. Physical changes